drug-design/course/docs/chapters/conformational-analysis-examples.md

 #### Cis-decalin

-Cis-decalin has two non-identical interconverting chair-chair conformations.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/cis-decalin-5f47224c'><i class='fa fa-play' aria-hidden='true'></i></button>Cis-decalin has two non-identical interconverting chair-chair conformations.
 Each conformer is the mirror image of the other and the two forms are equally populated.
 Cis-decalin can also interconvert into chair-boat and boat-boat conformations, however they are of higher energies.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.